anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

      To this end, the URI scheme for addressing the endpoint at the registrar is generalized (see {{addressing}}).

-     To support the end-to-end proof of identity of the pledge, the registrar MUST use the same enrollment protocol as used by the pledge for the upstream certificate enrollment message exchange with backend PKI components.
+     To support the end-to-end proof of identity of the pledge, the enrollment protocol used by the pledge
+     MUST also be used by the registrar for its upstream certificate enrollment message exchange with backend PKI components.
      Between the pledge and the registrar the enrollment request messages are tunneled over the TLS channel already established between these entities.
      The registrar optionally checks the requests and then passes them on to